MacSmitty8/total_recall/README.md

 ### A. Talk about it:
 What are the things in an array called?
+Ans: The things that are arrays are called elements.
 Do Arrays guarantee those things will be in order?
+Ans: There are methods that can be used to make sure it sorted in any order a user wishes, whether alphabetically, numerically, reverse, etc. However by default it'll be left as the user inputted the array.
 What real-life thing could you model with an array?
+Ans: A real-life thing you could model with an array would be a muffin tray or an egg carton.

 ### B. Easy Does It